Ahmed-Oraby/store-front-api/README.md

 ## Setup Project

-Create '.env' file in the root of the project,and add the following enviorment variables inside it :
+Create '.env' file in the root of the project, and add the following enviorment variables inside it :

 -   POSTGRES_HOST: the host for the database
 -   POSTGRES_DB: the name for the database